 Also of interest is that Richland has more people living here who work in computers and math than 95% of the places in the US.

 Richland is a very ethnically-diverse city.
 The people who call Richland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richland residents report their race to be White, followed by Asian.
 Richland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.40% of the city’s residents.
-Important ancestries of people in Richland include English, Irish, Norwegian, and Swedish.
+People of Hispanic or Latino origin account for 11.45% of the city’s residents.
+Important ancestries of people in Richland include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Richland is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.